Maoraknin/Maoraknin/README.md

 <h3 align="center">I am a Full-Stack Developer</h3>

 • 🧲 A people's person and a tech lover.
-Autodidact, ambitious, and a team player!
+Autodidact, skilled in handling stressful situations, ambitious, high work ethic and a team player!

 • 🌴 Proficient in building single-page apps.